FairCrypto/x1-docs/docs/x1/developer/register-a-validator.md

 ## Config File

-Create a config file in `JSON` format that contains the following parameters (you can also leave any parameters empty):
+Create a config file using `JSON` format that contains the following parameters (you can also leave any parameters empty):

 | Name    | Description                                               |
 |---------|-----------------------------------------------------------|